Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Experiments and Results

 \paragraph{Results} Table \ref{cod-table-1} shows primary results, while Appendix \ref{appendix-cod-results} includes several further results and detailed discussions, including on relative success (Appendices \ref{appendix-cod-rs}-\ref{appendix-cod-all-diseases}; Figure \ref{appendix-figure-relative-success}).
 Overall, \acrshort{ours} variants incorporating biomedical literature matched or outperformed all baselines.

 Notably, \acrshort{ours} significantly outperformed the widely-used genetics baseline (Genetic) when leveraging only the exact same underlying genetics data templated into sentences (\acrshort{ours}-uncor (genetic); $p<0.001$).
 This could be explained by the language model's capacity to leverage ``soft" semantic associations (e.g. recognizing correlations between diseases / traits beyond ontological similarity), as corroborated by the inspection of high-scoring genetics evidence (Appendix \ref{appendix-cod-semantic-matching}; Figure \ref{appendix-figure-trait-trait-similarity}).
 The addition of literature resulted in a significant further improvement ($p<0.001$).
 The relative under-performance of models using genetics data alone compared to those using biomedical literature likely reflects the lack of genetic coverage of diseases, despite it being predictive when available.
 In contrast, the literature has broad coverage across diseases.
-Figure \ref{appendix-figure-disease-area-auc} (Appendix \ref{appendix-cod-by-disease-area}) shows performance by disease area with greater variability for genetics. \acrshort{ours} also significantly outperformed the few-shot chain-of-thought prompted GPT-4 baseline with retrieval augmentation (Appendix \ref{appendix-cod-gpt-baseline-results}).
+Figure \ref{appendix-figure-disease-area-auc} (Appendix \ref{appendix-cod-by-disease-area}) shows performance by disease area with greater variability for genetics.

+\acrshort{ours} also significantly outperformed the few-shot, chain-of-thought prompted GPT-4 baseline with retrieval augmentation.
+The full method and results for this baseline are described in Appendix \ref{appendix-gpt-baseline} and \ref{appendix-cod-gpt-baseline-results} respectively.

 There was only a marginal improvement from combining templated genetics evidence and the biomedical literature over literature alone.
-This could be explained by a combination of the $\sim$200:1 balance of literature to genetics-derived sentences in the evidence corpus, and the potential redundancy of the genetics evidence given information already represented in the literature.
+This could be explained by the $\sim$200:1 balance of literature to genetics-derived sentences in the evidence corpus, and the potential redundancy of the genetics evidence given information already represented in the literature.
 Additional approaches to combining data sources, with similar performance, are compared in Appendix \ref{appendix-cod-combined-retrieval-approaches} (Table \ref{cod-table-multimodality-method}).

 Evidence Shapley values correlated with binary GPT-4 relevance annotations (AUROC: 0.665) and GPT-4 with human-expert annotations ($82.2$\% agreement rate).
-Together, the results suggest moderate agreement between the three sources on evidence relevance.
-See Appendix \ref{appendix-cod-evidence-annotations-examples} for examples.
+Together, this suggests moderate agreement on evidence relevance.
+See Appendix \ref{appendix-cod-evidence-annotations-examples} for a case study of examples.